 Either of these skis is most definitely something to look at if you want to enter the new world of touring with no weight on your feet — even with wider planks.
 We’ll get out and ski both these, for now, you know the weights.
 Also important: both skis have white tops which will incur less icing in situations common to powder harvesting.
 The Converts still have the indentations in the top that’ll collect a bit of snow or ice, but they’re said to increase performance while reducing weight.
 Fair enough.

-Update February 2014!
+Update April 2014!
 Added a few skis, fixed charts so they (hopefully) display for most folks.
-We’ll soon be adding more of the new skis.
 Those of you contributing data, remember we build these charts using actual measurement of the ski including measuring width, “unrolled” length, and averaged weight of both skis weighed on a tested scale.
 If you would like to contribute data, please contact us with contact link above and we’ll consider it.
-What is more, please remember that skis with similar positions on the charts are virtually the same in terms of weight — the intent of these charts is to place skis into weight “classes” so you know what you’re getting when you shop.
+All, please remember that skis with similar positions on the charts are virtually the same in terms of weight — the intent of these charts is to place skis into weight “classes” so you know what you’re getting when you shop.
 To that end, keep in mind that ski weight may vary quite a bit in a manufacturing run, so skis that are close together on the chart can trade places depending on which ones we weigh.
 Thus, again, don’t consider a ski to be significantly heavier than another unless it’s in an obviously different class on the bar chart, based on length of bars.
 The skis also have a score, but we’ve had trouble getting the Google charts to display that.
 We’ll keep trying.

 This is definitely the “gear geek” side of WildSnow.com (thankyou verymuch).
 But knowing this stuff helps us enjoy ski touring as less weight on the feet simply feels good.
 We spend quite a bit of time on this project using real-world measurements of skis we have here in the workshop.
 Spreadsheet formula is fairly simple and subject to slight revisions, which I’ll make sure get updated in this chart.
 I did a lot of experimenting with different formulas and most arrived at the same spread of weights for the comparison of the different skis, so as I refined it was really just splitting hairs.
 Guest blogger Jonathan got started on this a while back, but we needed to do it where I had more skis in hand and the current ones for our Ultimate Quiver, so better we do another version.
 Much rounding and some estimation is involved, so don’t look at this as an exact way of comparing several similar skis.
 For example, the Goode and the Dynafit Cho Oyu we evaluated are only one score point different, which means they are virtually the same.